 B.A.
 Anthropology, Texas A&M University (2003).

-- Climate and ecogeographic variation in human nasal morphology
+Climate and ecogeographic variation in human nasal anatomy

 - Marks TH, Maddux SD, Butaric LN, Franciscus RG.
 2019.
 “Climatic adaptation in human inferior nasal turbinate morphology: Evidence from Arctic and Equatorial populations.”
 American Journal of Physical Anthropology.
 169:498-512.

 - Ward CV, Maddux SD, Middleton ER.
 2018.
 “Three-dimensional anatomy of the anthropoid bony pelvis.”
 American Journal of Physical Anthropology.
 166: 3-25.